-Mobility may be inter-generational or intra-generational.
-When mobility between generations it is termed inter-generational.
+Mobility may be intra-generational or intergenerationa mobility.
+When mobility is between generations it is termed inter-generational.
 When mobility is within a person or groups lifetime it is termed intra-generational.
-Again mobility may be absolute or relative.
+Mobility may be absolute or relative.
+Relative mobility is specific to individuals or groups and occurs without relation to the economy.
+Relative mobility is about how closely the economic fortunes of children relate to that of their parents.
 Absolute mobility involves widespread economic growth and upward economic mobility of families over a generation.

-Relative mobility is a zero-sum game, absolute is not.
-Inter-generational mobility compares a persons or group's income to that of parents.
+Relative mobility is a zero-sum game, absolute mobility is not.
+Inter-generational mobility compares a person’s or group's income to that of parents.
 Intra-generational mobility refers to movement which may be up or down during the course of a career.
-Relative mobility is specific to individuals or groups and occurs without relation to the economy.
-Relative mobility is about how closely the economic fortunes of children relate to that of their parents.

-We also have social mobility of people between one social class or economic level, like vertical social mobility, horizontal social mobility and contest mobility.
+We also have social mobility of people between one social class or economic level to another, like vertical social mobility, horizontal social mobility and contest mobility.

 According to the 2007 "American Dream Report" study, relative mobility between generations, America is a less mobile society than many other nations, including Canada, France, Germany and most Scandinavian countries and this challenges the notion of America as the land of opportunity.
 Some research places the U.S. among the least economically mobile countries.

 According to a 2007 study by the US Treasury Department, Americans concerned over the recent growth in inequality can be reassured by the healthy income mobility in America: There was considerable intragenerational income mobility of individuals in the U.S. economy from 1996 through 2005 as over half of taxpayers moved to a different income quintile over this period.